 Sweet corn is a good source of antioxidants, fibre, vitamin B3 and other essential minerals.
 It is beneficial for eye health & aids in digestion too.
 However they should be consumed in moderation as it can cause blood sugar spike & cause hindrance in weight loss.
 I try to use organic sweet corn as much as possible & avoid using the GMO variety.

-Most of the recipes shared by me on this blog are either passed on by my mother or grandmother (maternal side).
+Most of the recipes shared by me on this blog are either passed on by my mother or nani (maternal grandmother).
 During this current lockdown situation, me & my grandmother talk frequently and as always she is concerned about what & how much I am eating every day 😂.
-While giving this recipe she especially said that you can make this anytime and at least make them in breakfast as it won’t take long to prepare😊💟.
+While giving this sweet corn dosa recipe she especially said that you can make this anytime and at least make them in breakfast as it won’t take long to prepare😊💟.

 Other recipes which uses sweet corn are:

-You can give this dosa in Kids lunch box also as it is nutritious and will give an instant boost of energy.
-If they are cheese lovers, you can even grate some mozarella cheese inside the dosa before finally folding it.
+You can give this dosa in kids lunch box also as it is nutritious and will give an instant boost of energy.
+If they are cheese lovers, you can even grate some mozarella cheese inside this corn dosa before finally folding it.

 Please do try this recipe and I am sure you will love it.
 Follow or subscribe us on other social media channels too for staying in touch.
 Links shared in the end.

-I have also shared youtube video for this same recipe.
+I have also shared a Youtube video for this recipe.
 You can check it out by clicking on the link below.
 Please SUBSCRIBE to the channel if you like it 🙂

 Steps To Prepare: